Updated: Jun 9

 As a self-taught AutoCAD user, I learn everything by either stumbling upon something wonderful, or extensive research to find the solution to an obstacle.
 Since AutoCAD's capabilities are so vast, and finding solutions to problems can be an arduous task, I often write down obscure solutions (obscure to someone self-taught at least) which I will not use often enough to commit to memory but do not want to have to research again.

 We are going hi-tech at Adicot!
-Since my cheat sheet is getting full and not conducive to sharing, I have included my favorite tips, tricks and cheats below.
+Since my cheat sheet is getting full and not conducive to sharing, I have included my favorite AutoCAD Tips & Cheats.
 If you have any great AutoCAD tips, please share in the comments!

-Using the keyboard to enter commands instead of icons in much more efficient.
+Using the keyboard to enter commands instead of icons is much more efficient.
 Here is an extensive list of shortcuts: http://www.autodesk.com/store/autocad-shortcuts#

 But instead of trying to memorize short cuts, think about what you want to do and begin typing.

-If you use HATCH frequently enough that it is worth committing to memory, AutoCAD has provided you the shortcut, H(ATCH); so next time type H at the command line and press Enter.
+If you use HATCH frequently enough that it is worth committing to memory, AutoCAD has provided you the shortcut, H(HATCH); so next time type H at the command line and press Enter.

 Example: I can never remember how to isolate a layer; is it ISOLAY, or LAYISO?
 It doesn’t matter, just start typing and AutoCAD will populate the list of possible options.
 In this case, I started typing ISO and LAYISO popped up.
 Select LAYISO from the list.